geoffdavis/esphome-mitsubishiheatpump/README.md

 * MFZ-KA09NA

 ## Usage
-### Build a control circuit as detailed in the SwiCago/HeatPump README.
+### Step 1: Build a control circuit as detailed in the SwiCago/HeatPump README.
 You can use either an ESP8266 or an ESP32 for this.

-### Clone this repository into your ESPHome configuration directory
+### Step 2: Clone this repository into your ESPHome configuration directory

-This repository needs to live in your ESPHome configuration directory, as it doesn't work correctly when used as a Platform.IO library, and there doesn't seem to be an analog for that functionality for esphome code.
+This repository needs to live in your ESPHome configuration directory, as it doesn't work correctly when used as a Platform.IO library, and there doesn't seem to be an analog for that functionality for ESPHome code.

 On Hass.IO, you'll want to do something like: